 Questions?
 E-mail Donate@TheNarrowPath.com

-In the past, whenever such sources of income were not available or adequate, Steve has taken regular wage-employment in secular jobs (though this has not been the case since 1983).
-Steve’s availability to do the radio broadcasts is, therefore, dependant upon his ability to meet his financial obligations without getting a “real job”—something he will do whenever necessary, as he will not incur personal debt either.
+Steve’s personal income is derived from a variety of sources.
+The primarily source is unexpected gifts in the mail, followed by speaker honoraria, book royalties, etc. In the past, whenever such sources of income were not available or adequate, Steve has taken regular wage-employment in secular jobs (though this has not been necessary since 1983).
+Steve’s availability to do the radio broadcasts is, therefore, dependent upon his ability to meet his financial obligations without getting another full-time job.

-Through these various means, the Lord has provided for Steve to support his family and raise five children in a no-frills, debt-free lifestyle, for more than four decades.
+Through the above-mentioned means, the Lord has provided for Steve to support himself and his family of five children in a no-frills, debt-free lifestyle, since 1971.
 Steve does not believe in charging or receiving a salary for any type of ministry performed, nor does he believe in soliciting personal donations, or letting anyone but God know what his current needs may be.
-The latter is a conviction gleaned from early influence of George Mueller, Hudson Taylor, and Rees Howells.
-Gifts to Steve for his personal support are not tax-deductible to the donor.
+These are convictions gleaned from the examples of Jesus and the early Christians, and the early influence of George Mueller, Hudson Taylor, and Rees Howells.
+Gifts sent to Steve personally, for his expenses, are not tax-deductible to the donor.

 Management of the website, the Bible Forum, the podcast ministry, the YouTube channel, and a variety of other services, are provided by various unpaid volunteers: James Cateno, Mark and Christine DeVries; John and Lisa Kent; Jarrod Baumann; Christopher Arndt, Frank DeRemer, and Timothy Pearson.
 Those who appreciate and benefit from this ministry are greatly indebted to these zealous and humble servants